 So the formula seems to suggest that we actually stop seeking pleasure.
 Which would be a pretty boring life, but what if for the sake of argument, in our overly abundant, consumerist, first world country, that we just stop seeking so many pleasures?
 Sure I’ll still seek the beach in the summertime and ice cream on the first day of spring but maybe I’ll stop seeking the $5,000 vacations and the brand new vehicles.
 And without the need for expensive houses, cars, and vacations, I may find I have to work less and that wouldn’t be too bad!
 What if we seek happiness right where we are, with the people we are with?

 Arguably, our culture sets us up for unhappiness.
 Expectations in the U.S. are unreasonable.
 We see ads everywhere that include the perfect (but outrageously expensive) vacations, perfect hair, flawless skin, the fastest cars with heated and cooled seats, and bigger and bigger and bigger houses (though cheaply built).
 While, Instagram and Facebook surely, don’t help us set lower our expectations either.
 We are set up for failure and that sucks.
 But we have the option to see through the smoke screens and remind ourselves of what makes us happy not what is purely pleasurable.

 What pleasures have you sought because you thought they would increase your happiness?

-For my downshifted life, I’ll be taking steps this year to recognize what is happiness in my life and what is simply pleasure.
+For my downshifted life, I’ll be taking steps this year to recognize what is happiness in my life and what is merely pleasure.